TianshunGu/TianshunGu.github.io/_pages/about.md

 ## Research Interests

-- Hydro-climatic impacts of urbanization
+- Hydroclimatic effects of urbanization
-- Extreme precipitation events and persistence
-- Urban climate resilience and flood risk
+- Urban climate resilience and sustainability
-- Machine learning in hydroclimate
+- Detection and attribution using machine learning

 ---